yashsahugtx/skype-docs/Skype/UCMA/voice-companion-sample.md

 ### AsyncResult

 There are a couple of classes that provide asynchronous implementation that are primarily used by the component base.
 Derived classes need not use them.
-Instead, it is much easier to use the **AsyncTask** class which is described below.
+Instead, it is much easier to use the **AsyncTask** class, which is described next.

 ### AsyncTask